jstewart5/as8/README.md

 ## Green

 Vulnerability #1: Username Enumeration
 - An error message is retrieved when the wrong password is given.
 The message is only bold if the username is valid.
-This indicates that there are at least two different errors that can be retrieved.
+This indicates that two errors are retrieved here.
 An intruder could use this information to check for valid usernames.

 ![Alt Text](https://i.imgur.com/noJvDwY.gif)

 Vulnerability #2: Cross-Site Scripting (XSS)
 - There is an unsanitized web form on the Contact Us page.

 ![Alt Text](https://i.imgur.com/SAATgKx.gif)

 ## Red